aws-samples/aws-service-catalog-product-reporting/README.md

 2. Deploy the `organization_infra_stack.yaml`  CloudFormation Stack in the hub account's primary region.
 The template will ask for the following parameters:
     1. OrganizationId: The AWS Organization ID is unique to your organization.
 Retrieve this value from Services, Management & Governance, and AWS Organizations, e.g., "o-f4sp1mk5g5".
     2. ResourceNamePrefix: Prefix for naming all of the resources created by this CloudFormation template, e.g., "service-catalog".
 You may leave the default value.
+3. Create a zip package of the `service_catalog_audit.py` file found inside the `lambda/service_catalog_audit/` directory, and name the zip package `service_catalog_audit.zip`.
+Refer to [Deploy Python Lambda functions with .zip file archives](https://docs.aws.amazon.com/lambda/latest/dg/python-package.html).
+Then, place the zip package in the `lambda/service_catalog_audit/` directory.
-3. Upload the `lambda` directory to the newly created "source-files-<account_id>-<region>" [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) bucket.
+4. Upload the `lambda` directory to the newly created "source-files-<account_id>-<region>" [Amazon Simple Storage Service (Amazon S3)](https://aws.amazon.com/s3/) bucket.
 Refer to the documentation on [uploading objects to the S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html).
 After the upload to the bucket is complete, the prefix structure will be "lambda/service_catalog_audit/".
-4. Deploy the `audit_hub_stack.yaml` as a CloudFormation StackSet.
+5. Deploy the `audit_hub_stack.yaml` as a CloudFormation StackSet.
 Designate one account in your AWS Organization as a hub account with a primary region:
     1. Choose Self-service permissions
     2. Choose sc-stackset-parent-role as the admin role.
 This role was created by the `organization_infra_stack.yaml`  CloudFormation Stack.
     3. Type in sc-stackset-child-role as the execution role.
 This role was created by the `organization_infra_stack.yaml`  CloudFormation Stack.